 - Azure Government

 Services in scope

-The scope of the CSA STAR Certification is aligned to the scope of the ISO/IEC 27001 information security management system (ISMS) supporting Azure, Dynamics 365, Power Platform, and select Microsoft 365 online services.
+The scope of the CSA STAR Certification is aligned to the scope of the ISO/IEC 27001 information security management system (ISMS) supporting Azure, Dynamics 365, Power Platform, and select Microsoft 365 cloud services.

 Audit reports and certificates